ploomber/projects/_source.md

 The simplest way to get started with Ploomber is via the Spec API, which allows you to describe pipelines using a `pipeline.yaml` file, most examples on this repository use the Spec API.
 However, if you want more flexibility, you may write pipelines with Python.

 The [`templates/python-api/`](templates/python-api) directory contains a project written using the Python API.
 And the [`python-api-examples/`](python-api-examples) includes some tutorials and more examples.

+## Micro-pipelines

+In Ploomber `0.21`, we introduced a simplified API to write pipelines in a single Jupyter notebook (or `.py`) file.
+This is a great option for small projects.

+You can find the examples in the [`micro-pipelines/`](micro-pipelines) directory.